 Looking for a potluck luncheon or dinner party idea?
 Host a soup party cook-off with these simple ideas.

-While soups and chowders are generally thought of cold weather comfort food, they are great to enjoy any time of the year.
+While soups and chowders are generally thought of as cold-weather comfort food, they are great to enjoy any time of the year.
 Plus, they are an easy party food that’s simple to make, keep warm, and serve.

 And if you want to take it one step further, you can ask everyone to vote to choose their favorite dish.